 A joint brief is always better, as the authenticity and potentially the truth of the contents of a document may be agreed upon, vastly reducing the number of witnesses required.

 A trial document brief is merely a compilation of the documents intended to be introduced as exhibits at trial.
-It does not include all documents in the case.
-Keep in mind that if a party intends to rely on a document, it better be in an affidavit of documents and served as far in advance of trial as possible to avoid objection.
+It does not include all relevant documents in the case, only those to be used at trial.
+Keep in mind that if a party intends to rely on a document, it should be in an affidavit of documents and served as far in advance of trial as possible to avoid objection.

 Click here to purchase a template trial document brief.